 You Do Realize You’re Hurting the Community, Right?

 Let me make this perfectly clear: IF SOMEONE’S PASSION IS THE SAME AS YOUR PASSION, DON’T ATTACK THEM.
 If you want to help your community grow, DON’T TEAR DOWN OTHERS WHO SHARE THE SAME GOAL.
 This is not that difficult.
-When the primary goal shifts from community growth to YouTube clicks, when people forget that other human beings are not NPCs in a universe that disappears when the computer powers down, and when short term gain is valued over long term growth, bad things happen.
+When the primary goal shifts from community growth to YouTube clicks, when people forget that other human beings are not NPCs in a universe that disappears when the computer powers down, and when the short-term gain is valued over long-term growth, bad things happen.

 Differences are a Strength, Not a Hindrance

 Harassment of (female) cosplayers is downright stupid.
 Harassment of anyone is counterproductive to burgeoning subcultures.
-Community growth is much less likely when that community is within civil war.
-Tearing down community pillars like Sprankle only serve to weaken the community as a whole, bringing everything down.
+Community growth is much less likely when that community is in a civil war.
+Tearing down community pillars like Sprankle only serves to weaken the community as a whole, bringing everything down.
 You don’t have to like what cosplayers do, but you don’t have to destroy their mental state to demonstrate as such.

 Let us know in the comments how you express your love of your fandom.
 Is it art?
 Music?
 Cosplay?
 Something else entirely?
 Please feel free to share; there is no hatred here.
 As always, this has been Crab and Dante, and remember: a community stands and falls together.